 Sarah Brewerton-Palmer is an associate with Caplan Cobb specializing in business litigation, media & communications law, and appellate matters.
 Sarah also maintains an active pro bono practice focused on media clients and criminal cases.
 Super Lawyers magazine has recognized Sarah as a “Rising Star” in business litigation.

-Before joining Caplan Cobb, Sarah served as a law clerk to the Honorable Jill Pryor of the Eleventh Circuit Court of Appeals in Atlanta.
-Prior to clerking, Sarah practiced with Jenner & Block in Chicago.
-Sarah has also volunteered her time as a law clerk to the Orleans Public Defender.
+Before joining Caplan Cobb, Sarah served as a law clerk to the Honorable Jill Pryor of the Eleventh Circuit Court of Appeals in Atlanta, Georgia.
+Prior to clerking, Sarah practiced with Jenner & Block in Chicago, Illinois.
+Sarah has also volunteered her time as a law clerk to the Orleans Public Defender in New Orleans, Louisiana.